MOZGIII/port-forward-controller/README.md

 A port forward controller powered by PCP - a UPnP and NAT-PMP successor protocol that almost any home router supports.

+> This has nothing to do with `kubectl port-forward` kind of port forwarding
+> and the corresponding APIs.

 Run it in your Kubernetes cluster and manage dynamic port forwarding rules via CRDs.